andynguyen20/fpga_projects/README.md

 ## Project 6
 * [**Project 6**](https://github.com/andynguyen20/fpga_projects/tree/main/project_6/project_6.srcs)
-  * Illustrate the formation of a glitch in the simulator
+  * Design and simulate the formation of a glitch
 * [**Project 6a**](https://github.com/andynguyen20/fpga_projects/tree/main/project_6a/project_6a.srcs)
-  * Change the OR Gate Delay and resimulate
+  * Change the OR Gate Delay from Project 6 and resimulate a glitch
 * [**Project 6b**](https://github.com/andynguyen20/fpga_projects/tree/main/project_6b/project_6b.srcs)
-  * Change the Delay of All gates and resimulate
+  * Change the Delay of All gates in Project 6 and resimulate a glitch

 ## Project 7
 * [**Project 7**](https://github.com/andynguyen20/fpga_projects/tree/main/project_7/project_7.srcs)